TCM Tongue Analysis vs. Blood Tests: When to Use Each

 Limitations: What Each Method Cannot Do

-Tongue Diagnosis Cannot:
+Tongue Analysis Cannot:

 ❌ Diagnose diseases (only patterns and imbalances)